AldoSuba/docs.buf.build/docs/tour/view-generated-documentation.md

 From here, you can click through each of the Protobuf type definitions and see all of the comments associated with each type.
-In fact, if you click on the `google.type.DateTime` message referenced in the `Pet` message, you'll be brought to the `google.type.v1` package documentation for the same commit.
+In fact, if you click on the `google.type.DateTime` message referenced in the `Pet` message, you'll be brought to the `google.type.v1` package documentation for the same snapshot.

 For an example of API documentation, check out [googleapis](https://buf.build/googleapis/googleapis/docs).